diggtvu/pyDCMvnDocs/docs/contributing.md

 sidebar_position: 10
 ---

-# Contributing to BIM Development
+# Contributing to Cursor AI Documentation

 We welcome contributions to the BIM development community!
 This document outlines how you can help improve AI-powered Building Information Modeling workflows.